-Kahauiki Village is a proposed community of approximately 150 one and two bedroom homes to be built on 11.3 acres of land located between Nimitz Highway, Keehi Lagoon Park and Sand Island.
-Kahauiki Village will provide long term, permanent, affordable housing for approximately 150 currently homeless families on Oahu.
+Kahauiki Village is a proposed community of approximately 144 one and two bedroom homes to be built on 11.3 acres of land located between Nimitz Highway, Keehi Lagoon Park and Sand Island.
+Kahauiki Village will provide long term, permanent, affordable housing for approximately 153 currently homeless families with children on Oahu.
 When completed, Kahauiki Village is expected to house over 600 adults and children.

 A Public/Private Partnership

 This Project is a unique public/private partnership consisting of the State of Hawaii, the City and County of Honolulu, aio Foundation (a private 501(c)(3) nonprofit corporation) and a multitude of community partners who have volunteered their resources to make Kahauiki Village a reality.

 The State of Hawaii, which owns the land, transferred the land to the City and County of Honolulu which in turn leased the property to aio Foundation for ten years (with an option to renew for an additional ten years) at $1.00 a year.

 aio’s Project team is led by Duane Kurisu, Lloyd Sueda, Gordan Furutani, Mel Kaneshige and Scott Kuioka.
 A host of community-minded companies and individuals have also contributed their time, materials and money to make this Project possible.